-Compulsive drug abuse, one of the characteristics of addiction, is driven by physical dependency.
+Compulsive drug use, one of the characteristics of addiction, is driven by physical dependency.
 Once a person is dependent on a substance, their brain operates more normally with the drug than without it, and withdrawal symptoms will begin if the substance is withheld.

 Individuals addicted to alcohol, benzodiazepines and opioid drugs frequently face strong physical dependencies.
 These chemically dependent states can lead to painful, dangerous and, in the case of alcohol and benzodiazepines, potentially life-threatening withdrawal symptoms.